dtloi/WeightLossManager/README.md

 # <ins>WeightLossManager</ins>
-A weight loss progress tracker, using SQL injections in Python.
+A weight loss progress tracker, using SQL queries with Python.
 My primary motivation for this project was to teach myself the basics of database management while applying it to a programming language I was already quite comfortable using.
 I have also provided a tutorial with pictures, shown below.

 Source code can be found at [https://github.com/andrewStenger/WeightLossManager](https://github.com/andrewStenger/WeightLossManager) <br>
 Python 3 can be downloaded at [https://installpython3.com/](https://installpython3.com/)